infinum/ngx-form-object/docusaurus/docs/guides/creating-complex-forms.md

 Depending on a use case, `car` forms may be `FormGroup`, `FormStore<Car>` or even a simple `FormControl`.
 For creation of `FormArray` containing `FormStore` instances rather use [create method override](#creating-complex-relationship-structures).
 :::

-Defining method decorated with `@BuildControl` decorator is also useful for defining type of a form field.
+Defining method decorated with `@BuildControl` is also useful for defining type of a form field.
 For example, create `ExtendedFormControl` instead of default `ExtendedFromArray` for `HasMany` relationships.

 ```ts title="user.form-object.ts"
 import { BuildControl } from 'ngx-form-object';